raph714/gpt-playground/README.md

   game info boxes.
 - Added simple emoji card art, a new Jester and Village card, and tweaked costs to reduce early gold rushes.
+- Introduced a Militia attack card and mid-tier Duchy victory card.
+- Adjusted costs for several cards to better balance play.
+- The AI now gains Militia cards in later rounds, creating direct competition by reducing your available coins when it draws them.
+- Expanded the card set to 50 medieval-themed cards featuring offense, defense and resource abilities.
+- Added a defense stat that offsets attack damage and updated the market to include every card type each round.
+- The market now refreshes all cards at the end of each turn.